johnodonnell123/johnodonnell123.github.io/pages/page_cluster.md

 </p>

 ## Preparing Data for Clustering:
-We need to scale our data so that they are all on similar scales for comparison.
-The algorithm will want to make these clusters more/less round in crossplot space, so if the variance among our varaibles are materially different this will lead to the variables with smaller variance getting more weight/being more influential.
+We need to scale our data so that they have similar variances.
+The algorithm will want to make these clusters more/less round in crossplot space, so if the variance among our features are materially different this will lead to the variables with smaller variance getting more weight/being more influential.
 Our variances here aren't terribly different, but it never hurts to standardize and is considered good practice.

 Scikit-Learn's StandardScaler will transform our distributions to have a mean of 0 and a standard deviation of 1.